 This has a fairly complex method of calculating the cost of the shared ride, and it shows an approximate price range to the passenger.

-As per voice of customers, Lyft Line is comparatively cheaper than UberPOOL.
+As per the voice of customers, Lyft Line is comparatively cheaper than UberPOOL.

 Standard car options like UberX for Uber and Standard cars for Lyft have similar fare calculations.